-- Has overall responsibility for Information Security for the Trust - Ensures the overall approach taken to managing Information Security, Information Systems and Information technology is appropriate - Supports the implementation of Information Security, Information Systems and Information technology overall objectives as directed by the Senior Information Risk Owner
+- Has overall responsibility for Information Security for the Trust - Ensures the overall approach taken to managing Information Security, Information Systems and Information technology is appropriate

 4.4 Head of Technology

 - Is responsible for the management of Information Security across the Trust. - Monitors local responses to Information Security incidents and provide support in developing proportionate and effective responses to manage risk. - To be responsible, as operational Lead, for IT services and the associated security risks. - Manages the Trust Information Technology infrastructure on a day to day basis as directed by the Chief Information Officer